 The easiest way to get to Pattaya from the airport is by taxi, using a taxi company based in Pattaya.
 Book a few days (or more) in advance and give your name and flight details; the driver will be waiting for you at the meeting point.

 For more information about booking buses, vans, and taxis to Pattaya online and Pattaya-based taxi services, read the getting to Pattaya guide.

 Getting Around Pattaya

-Two very cheap and convenient ways to get around Pattaya are by baht bus, and motorcycle taxi.
-There are also meter taxis, the GrabTaxi and Bolt taxi apps, local private taxis, and even private car and driver charter available.
+Two very cheap and convenient ways to get around Pattaya are by baht bus and motorcycle taxi.
+There are also meter taxis, the GrabTaxi and Bolt taxi apps, local private taxis, and even private car and driver charters available.